 - Before you move on to writing itself, brainstorm points that reveal various beliefs, talents, personality traits, etc., appreciated in college.
 You should present yourself in the proper light and utilize this paragraph as a chance to highlight the central personality traits and strengths.
 For instance, you understood you lack support and communication with your classmates, teachers.
 Play it as being a great team player who has great communication skills.

-- Ask yourself concerning the main takeaway from the Coronavirus pandemic.
+- Ask yourself concerning the main takeaway from the COVID-19 pandemic.
 Consider the way you manage to meet your needs throughout the pandemic.
-For example, you needed to organize your time and developed a habit of writing daily plans.
-This was extraordinary for you, but you managed to do it, and writing plans has become a crucial part of your time-management.
+For example, you needed to organize your time and developed a habit of creating daily plans.
+This was extraordinary for you, but you managed to do it, and plans has become a crucial part of your time-management.
 You can mention such things, too.

-- Coronavirus is going to remain a popular subject for a long time.
+- Coronavirus pandemic is going to remain a popular subject for a long time.
 So, making your piece outstanding becomes a real challenge.
 Use your creativity and try to look at it from an extraordinary angle.
-Think about other learners and the things they are expected to introduce in their statements.
-Try to be original, tell about something uncommon.
+Think about other students and the things they are expected to introduce in their statements.
+Try to be original, different from the rest of students, write about something uncommon.